Employee Medical Benefits Cost Sharing Models (Fall 2011)

 The committees have met several times, looked at what other similar institutions currently offer, and how those costs are distributed between full time employees and employer.
 The committees have created models of what this might look like at Whitman College and what impact they would have on employees.
 Models range from a flat 5% of premium to a percentage of salary. (the latter being a “ sliding scale” model that would lessen the impact on the employees at the lower end of the wage scale).

-Please take the time to look at the information below, and if you have questions or feedback, please contact anyone on the committee or use the Feedback Form here on this website.
+Please take the time to look at the information below, and if you have questions or feedback, please contact anyone on the committee.
 We need to hear from as many as possible before we make our recommendation to the Administration.
 Please keep in mind this is not a vote, the committee is simply an advisory body and will sift through and consider the views expressed by any and all who weigh in, and then make a decision as to what we, collectively( as a committee), believe to be the best.
 The final decision on this matter is left in the hands of the Board of Trustees.
 Please reply by Monday, October 24 before 5pm.
 Thank you.

 Chair Staff Fringe Benefits Committee